 Many of us have ever had a feeling that someone is literally reading our thoughts or that you are reading someone’s mind.
-Especially it often happens in couples or between “eternal” friends.
+Especially it often happens in couples or between very close friends.

 Scientists have found evidence that people in harmonious couples really start thinking in sync.
 These data were derived from observations of brain activity in patients and psychologists during therapy sessions.

-During the experiment the research team has ascertained similarity of the brain activity model of partners-volunteers who had reached a state in which their nervous system was pulsating almost coherently, helping them to recognize each other’s thoughts and emotions.
+During the experiment, the research team has ascertained the similarity of the brain activity model of partners-volunteers who had reached a state in which their nervous system was pulsating almost coherently, helping them to recognize each other’s thoughts and emotions.

 Scientists believe that their findings shed light on the behavior of couples, close friends, and family members.
 Psychologists have long known that in some couples, people learn to think like their partners.